MozaikAgency/wp-theme-starter/theme/library/README.md

 MOZ_Pagination::pagination();
 ```

-For custom loops all you need to do is pass in the `max_num_pages` var:
+For custom loops all you need to do is pass in the `max_num_pages` query property
+to the `pagination` method, as well as make sure to add the `paged` arg to your
+custom query, as below:

 ```php
 // custom query